(pŏl″ē-krō-măt′ĭk) 1. Multicolored. 2. Having a wide spectrum of energies or wavelengths; said of radiation.

 Experimental therapies include the use of inhibitors of the mammalian target of rapamycin, somatostatin, or vasopressin receptor antagonists.

 PATIENT CARE: Patients with polycystic kidneys should be followed regularly by their health care professionals to assess their renal function (with blood tests), and to make certain they have adequate pain management and blood pressure control.
-Patients have an increased risk of heart disease and cerebral aneurysms relative to the general population and should be screened for evidence ...
+Patients have an increased risk of heart disease and cerebral aneurysms relative to the general ...